2020 CRITERIA CHECKLIST

 NYC Overlay

 Refer to Local Law 1 of 2004 for work practice requirements.
+For projects financed by HPD, note associated requirement in applicable HPD Design Guidelines.

 (Mandatory for Substantial Rehab of Buildings Constructed Before 1978)